mstocco/mariostoc.co/content/traininglog/20230611-challenge2023-2weeksout.md

 The pools are made from stainless steel and I found that with a little bit of sunshine, I could see my form in the reflection off the bottom.
 The water temperature was maybe a touch cooler than the competition pool at _Commonwealth Pool_ back home.

-Today, I felt fast in the water.
+Today, I **felt fast** in the water.
 I did the workout from memory and missed two of the four easy lengths in between the 10x100m sets.

+---

 Walked roughly 8&#8239;km to and from the pool plus a night walking the around the _Altstadt_.